-Hirslanden International is your first point of contact for all administrative enquiries – before, during and after your treatment.
-Get in touch with us.
+You plan on giving birth abroad?
+Hirslanden International is your direct contact for administrative questions before, during and after childbirth in Switzerland.

 The hospital administration requires the following documentation for the birth announcement and registry with the local registry office:

 Copies of these documents must be authorized by a notary and must not be older than six months.
 The documents required may vary depending on the nationalities of the parents.
 We, therefore, recommend contacting the relevant registry office for binding advice regarding your specific case.

 After the birth, the hospital will submit all the necessary documents to the registry office for the registration of your child and you will receive an international birth certification.

 A child that is born in Switzerland will not automatically acquire Swiss citizenship but will hold the nationality of the registered parent instead.
 Only if the parents are married and at least one parent is Swiss, the child will acquire Swiss citizenship automatically at birth.

 You must present the birth certificate to your country’s embassy to register the birth of your newborn child and apply for an ID card or a passport so that your child can legally leave Switzerland.